exercism/php/concepts/anonymous-functions-closures/about.md

 fn(arguments) => expression
 ```

 In this function style, you do not need to use `use`.
-It will automatically closed over and capture any values in the parent scope.
+It will automatically close over and capture any values in the parent scope.
 The expression in these arrow functions is automatically returned without needing to use the `return` keyword.
 That would allow us to rewrite the `onlyOdds` function above like so:

 ```php
 function onlyOdds(array $numbers): array